venantius/yagni/README.md

 ## Configuration

+Yagni works by searching your codebase from an initial set of entrypoints.
 By default, Yagni assumes that the only entrypoint for your project is the one listed in your project.clj's `:main` key.
 Obviously, this is only useful for applications and tools with CLI invocations.